 100K+ Descend Upon Central New Jersey For Grateful Dead Show On This Date In 1977

-The Grateful Dead have a history of not showing up for their most prestigious shows, but that can’t be said for the one-off concert they played in front of over 100K at a drag strip in Central New Jersey on this date 40 years ago.
+The Grateful Dead had a history of not showing up for their most prestigious shows, but that can’t be said for the one-off concert they played in front of over 100,000 people at a drag strip in Central New Jersey on this date more than four decades ago.
 Jerry Garcia & Co. were in fine form throughout two impressive sets at Raceway Park in Englishtown, New Jersey on September 3, 1977.

 Promoter John Scher took a major gamble in booking the Dead to play the massive Raceway Park.
 Here’s what Rolling Stone wrote about the show:

 The park normally held about 50,000; the band sold 102,000 tickets – up to that point its biggest nonfestival gig.
 Until then, everyone assumed the Dead’s on-the-road success was a result of repeat business – the same fans buying tickets to more than one show.
 But Raceway Park proved that the Dead could pull in huge numbers for just one show.
 “It said, ‘We’re a big band,'” says Loren.
 “It put the Dead up there with anybody else who was performing: ‘Yeah, the Allman Brothers are a big band, but they’re not the Grateful Dead.’
 The industry stood up and said, ‘Holy mackerel!'”